JeroenSchols/COMSET-GISCUP/README.md

-When a resource becomes available, **RandomDestinationFleetManager** will assign the agent that can reach the resource in the shortest amount of time, and direct that agent on the shortest path to the pickup location.
-Upon picking up the resource, **RandomDestinationFleetManager** will direct the agent on the shortest path to the dropoff point.
+When a resource becomes available, **RandomDestinationFleetManager** will assign the agent that can reach the resource in the shortest amount of time, and direct that agent on the shortest travel time path to the pickup location.
+Upon picking up the resource, **RandomDestinationFleetManager** will direct the agent on the shortest travel time path to the dropoff point.

-The simulator provides am abstract class called <b>COMSETsystem.FleetManaeger</b>
+The simulator provides an abstract class called <b>COMSETsystem.FleetManaeger</b>
 which defines a base class
 of an agent implementation.
 The CUP contestants should extend from this class to implement their own sub-class,